-Decommission of physical hardware and data deconstruction: When it has been determined that a computer or iPad is no longer viable for use it is given to Silicon solutions.
-Hardware is recycled through the Glanford Bottle Depot under the BC Encorp Return-It program.
+Decommission of physical hardware and data deconstruction: When it has been determined that a computer or iPad is no longer viable for use it is given to Silicon Solutions to be decommissioned.
+Silicon solutions will ensure hardware is recycled through the Glanford Bottle Depot under the BC Encorp

+Return-It program.
 All EOL hardware is delivered to the depot, save and except for any hardware that contains any company data of any type.
-(For example: hard drives, SSDs, memory card, etc.) All hardware that contains such data is disassembled at our premises and physically destroyed to prevent the data from ever being accessed or reconstituted.
+(For example: hard drives, SSDs, memory card, etc.) All hardware that contains such data is disassembled at Silicon Solutions and physically destroyed to prevent the data from ever being accessed or reconstituted.
 The waste created from this hardware destruction is then delivered to the aforementioned Bottle Depot.
 Recycling timeframe is set at 1 week.